-A Level 1 Center will develop and maintain a policy for credentialing ECLS providers specified by ECLS mode and role (i.e. cardiac ECMO open cannulation or respiratory ECMO management, etc.) Such policies should be specific to the profession being credentialed and should be applied evenly across all providers.
+A Level 3 Center will develop and maintain a policy for credentialing ECLS providers specified by ECLS mode and role (i.e. cardiac ECMO open cannulation or respiratory ECMO management, etc.) Such policies should be specific to each provider type and be applied evenly across all providers.
 Credentialing for one ECLS mode or role should not be considered a blanket credential for all ECLS modes or roles.

-In Level 1 ECLS Centers, it will be common for individual practitioners to be granted privileges only for specific role(s) and/or ECLS mode(s) while not being granted privileges for others.
+It is be common for individual practitioners to be granted privileges only for specific role(s) and/or ECLS mode(s) while not being granted privileges for others.
 Not all who meet an institution's credentialing criteria will be automatically approved for the respective ECLS privileges.
 Institutions reserve the sole discretion over who receives ECLS privileges at their center.